 We follow the provisions of ASC 350 to test our goodwill and franchise rights for impairment.
-We assess the fair values of each cable system cluster using a discounted cash flow ("DCF") methodology, under which the fair value of cable franchise rights are determined in a direct manner.
-Our DCF analysis uses significant (Level 3) unobservable inputs, which is described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Valuation and Impairment Testing of Indefinite-Lived Intangibles."
+We assess the fair values of each cable system cluster using discounted cash flow ("DCF") methodology, under which the fair value of cable franchise rights are determined in a direct manner.
+Our DCF analysis uses significant (Level 3) unobservable inputs.
 This assessment involves significant judgment, including certain assumptions and estimates that determine future cash flow expectations and other future benefits, which are consistent with the expectations of buyers and sellers of cable systems in determining fair value.
-These assumptions and estimates include discount rates, estimated growth rates, terminal growth rates, comparable company data, revenues per customer, market penetration as a percentage of homes passed and operating margin.
+These assumptions and estimates included discount rates, estimated growth rates, terminal growth rates, comparable company data, revenues per customer, market penetration as a percentage of homes passed and operating margin.
 We also consider market transactions, market valuations, research analyst estimates and other valuations using multiples of operating income before depreciation and amortization to confirm the reasonableness of fair values determined by the DCF methodology.
 Significant impairment in value resulting in impairment charges may result if the estimates and assumptions used in the fair value determination change in the future.
 Such impairments, if recognized, could potentially be material.

 Based on the guidance outlined in ASC 350 (formerly EITF No. 02-7, "Unit of Accounting for Testing Impairment of Indefinite-Lived Intangible Assets,") we determined that the unit of accounting, or reporting unit, for testing goodwill and franchise rights for impairment resides at a cable system cluster level.
 Such level reflects the financial reporting level managed and reviewed by the corporate office (i.e., chief operating decision maker) as well as how we allocated capital resources and utilize the assets.
 Lastly, the reporting unit level reflects the level at which the purchase method of accounting for our acquisitions was originally recorded.
-We have one reporting unit for the purpose of applying ASC 350.
+We have one reporting unit for the purpose of applying ASC 350, Mediacom Broadband.